iwashun22/JS-OOP/README.md

 console.log(ps);
 ```

-> More advance way to do with getters and setters
+> More advance way to work with getters and setters

 ```js
 function Circle(radius = 0) {